 Read vision statements that affirm secondary and university renewal, and you’ll spot innovative learning opportunities for all.
 Observe classes in these same schools, though, and practical results appear far less impressive.
 Have you noticed that a school’s intent, and its classroom practices too often differ when it comes to renewed… Read more »

-Ever shifted locations, and noticed new solutions to problems as a result?
+Ever shifted locations, or added a valued addition such as a comfy chair to your workspace, and noticed new solutions popping up as solutions to old problems as a result?
 Or have new ethical insights added zest to a project after a redesigned workspace?
-If so, you’ll be interested in research about buildings as mental stimulants for creativity and productivity.
-Have you seen it?
-It makes sense since… Read more »
+If so, you’ll be interested in… Read more »

 Spot any gap where you live or work, regardless of how small, and you may well be staring into the eyeballs of your own destiny.
 How so?
 Even though I taught university classes and facilitated top leaders around the world for many years, it still surprises me how few people… Read more »